MingyuLi19910814/ONNX-TensorRT/ONNX/tensorflow/README.md

 # Introduction

-The convert.ipynb shows how to convert keras model and tensorlfow saved_model to ONNX model.
+The convert.ipynb shows how to convert keras model and tensorflow saved_model to ONNX model.
 Pretrained Resnet50 model is used.
 Keras model can be converted both in command line style and python style,
 while saved_model uses command line style.